Genusbiz/docs/developers/defining-an-app-model/data/index.md

 ---
-title: Defining data structure using Genus App Platform
+title: Defining data structure using Genus Apps
 description: How to define a data structure or data model using Genus Studio
 author: houmanmohebbi
 ---